scanozcan/scanozcan.github.io/_posts/2026-02-09-music-albums.md

 ---
 layout: post
-title: "Some albums that I like"
+title: "Some albums that I like and recommend"
 date: 2026-02-06
 categories: general
 ---